- What is deemed income and why does it matter?

 Under the Age Pension income test, financial investments are deemed to earn individuals a specified rate of return, regardless of the actual rate of return.
-Asset value thresholds, effective from 1 July 2012:
+Asset value thresholds, effective from 1 July 2017:

-- Singles: The first $45,400 of a person’ financial investments are deemed to earn income at 2.5% pa (deeming rate effective from 20 March 2013) and any amount above $45,400 is deemed to earn income at 4% pa (deeming rate effective from 20 March 2013)
+- Singles: The first $50,200 of a person’s financial investments are deemed to earn income at 75% pa and any amount above $50,200 is deemed to earn income at 3.25% pa

 The Department of Human Services website outlines the definition of ‘financial investments’ for the purposes of the Age Pension income test as follows: